aws-samples/eks-workshop/content/container_insights/logsinsights.md

 | stats count_distinct(kubernetes.pod_name) as Number_of_Pods by kubernetes.host
 ```

-This query will return the a table that contains the number of Pods that are running on each EKS worker node.
+This query will return the table that contains the number of Pods that are running on each EKS worker node.

 -----------------------------